 AER?
-(Arm Event Register)
+(Arm Event Register) Query :AER?

-:AER?

 The :AER? query reads the Arm Event Register and returns 1 or 0.
 After the Arm Event Register is read, the register is cleared.
 The returned value 1 indicates a trigger armed event has occurred and 0 indicates a trigger armed has not occurred.

-Arm Event Returns

-:AER? will allow the Arm Event to return either immediately (if you have armed but not triggered) or on the next arm (if you have already triggered).
-However, CLS is always required to get an SRQ again.
+Arm Event Returns Arm Event Returns :AER? will allow the Arm Event to return either immediately (if you have armed but not triggered) or on the next arm (if you have already triggered).
+However, CLS is always required to get an SRQ again. :AER? will allow the Arm Event to return either immediately (if you have armed but not triggered) or on the next arm (if you have already triggered).
+However, CLS is

-Once the AER bit is set, it is cleared only by doing :AER? or by sending a CLS command.

-$\{1 \mid 0\} < NL >$

-ATER?
-(Auto Trigger Event Register)

-Query :ATER?

-The :ATER? query reads the Auto Trigger Event Register and returns 1 or 0.
+Query:ATER?
+(Auto Trigger Event Register)Query:ATER?The :ATER? query reads the Auto Trigger Event Register and returns 1 or 0.
 After the Auto Trigger Event Register is read, the register is cleared.
-The returned value 1 indicates an auto trigger event has occurred and 0 indicates an auto trigger event has not occurred.
+The returned value 1 indicates an auto trigger event has occurred and 0 indicates an auto trigger event has not occurred.Returned Format{1 | 0}<NL>

-Returned Format $\{1 \mid 0\} < NL >$